FlairGPT: Repurposing LLMs for Interior Designs: Introduction

 In this paper, we ask if large language models~(LLMs) can be repurposed for interior design.
 We hypothesize that LLMs that have been trained on various text corpora, including design books and blogs, are likely to know about layout design concepts.
 We ask how explicit these concepts are and how good they are in quality.
 Directly querying LLMs to produce room layouts based on text guidance (e.g., `Please design a drawing room of size 4m$\times$5m for a teenager who loves music') regularly produced mixed results that had good design ideas but not usable in practice (see \autoref{fig:motivation}).
 Although the output images of the room looked aesthetically pleasing, closer inspection revealed many design flaws.
 Unfortunately, when asked for output floorplans, LLMs produced rather basic layouts that did not meet expectations.

 Interestingly, we found that LLMs have good knowledge of individual design considerations, including non-local constraints.
 For example, when asked about `the most important design consideration for a kitchen' LLMs described the \textit{kitchen work triangle}, which is an important design consideration that many of us are unaware of and can easily get wrong, severely affecting the functionality of the space.
 Encouraged by this and inspired by interior designers' workflow, we break the interior design task into stages.
 Instead of directly using LLMs to get the final layout, we progressively probe the LLMs, in a structured fashion, to first zone the given space and then extract a list of objects to populate the different zones.
 More importantly, we also elicit a list of intra-object and inter-object constraints along with descriptive attributes for the selected objects.
 Then, using a symbolic translation, we organize the LLMs output into a layout constraint graph by converting the textual constraints to algebraic constraints in terms of the object variables (i.e., their size and placement).
 We then obtain the layout by solving the resultant constrained system.
-Finally, we retrieve objects to populate the designed layout using the object-specific types and attributes obtained from the LLMs to produce the final layouts. \autoref{fig:teaser} presents a selection of example outputs from our method, \name: Functional Layouts for Aesthetic Interior Realisations.
+Finally, we retrieve objects to populate the designed layout using the object-specific types and attributes obtained from the LLMs to produce the final layouts.

+This paper introduces \name, a novel framework for generating functional and aesthetic room layouts by leveraging LLMs in combination with optimization techniques.
+The contributions of our approach are as follows: \begin{enumerate} \item \name proposes an approach, grounded in interior designers’ workflows, that links structured LLM queries, a library of objective functions augmented with language doc-strings, and traditional optimization via inferred constraint graphs to produce room layouts. \item The generated layouts are functional, editable, and interpretable. \end{enumerate}